medialab/xan/docs/cmd/parallel.md

     --sep <char>         Split the cell into multiple values to count using the provided separator.
     -A, --all            Remove the limit.
-    -l, --limit <arg>    Limit the frequency table to the N most common items.
+    -l, --limit <n>      Limit the frequency table to the N most common items.
 Use -A, -all or set to 0 to disable the limit.
                          [default: 10]
     -a, --approx         If set, return the items most likely having the top counts,